Librsvg: Backends

 Since v2.41.0 many parts have been rewritten in Rust.

 Adoption

-librsvg is developed for the GNOME desktop environment and as such is used by GNOME Files but is also intended to be used in other software applications.
+librsvg is developed for the GNOME desktop environment and as such is used by GNOME Files and GNOME Loupe but is also intended to be used in other software applications.
 As a notable example, wikis hosted by Wikimedia use librsvg to render SVG images.
 It was once picked for these web applications because it was decidedly "fast but not very accurate", according to MediaWiki.
+As of March 2025, Wikipedia and Wikimedia Commons use a version of librsvg 2.54 to render SVG as PNG.

 Upon switching to the cairo vector rendering engine in 2005, librsvg became more accurate and more visually pleasing.
 Since 2012 an independent developer published Win32 console ports rsvg-convert.exe, as of December 2017 version 2.40.20.
 The rsvg-view manual page is also available online.